 I’m one of those people who can be wrapped up in a thick jumper on a sunny day and still feel cold…!
 While on expeditions or camping this can be a real problem.
-Being cold can affect my mood and makes the difference between a good nights sleep and a bad nights sleep.
-Over the last few years though I’ve picked up some amazing tips, especially while on my Arctic expedition.
-Here’s my advice on staying warm while camping.
+Being cold can affect my mood and makes all the difference between a good nights sleep and a bad nights sleep.
+Over the last few years though I’ve picked up some amazing tips, especially while on my Arctic expedition in Norway for keeping warm camping.

-#3 Never get into your sleeping bag cold
+#1 Never get into your sleeping bag cold

 If you are feeling chilly before bed go for a brisk walk or do some star jumps no matter how much you don’t feel like it.
 If you go to bed cold you are doomed!
 Your sleeping bag reflects the heat you produce so if you aren’t producing any and they don’t work.
 Get your heart pumping and only go to bed when you are feeling comfortably warm.